rishi1001/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer

-Change arguments in make and just do make.
+Change arguments in makefile and just do make.